Raptors rally past Bucks for first Finals appearance

 The Bucks came back with a 7-0 run to pull within one point on Antetokounmpo’s layup with 5:19 to play.

 Marc Gasol’s 3-pointer had Toronto ahead by four, but Lopez reduced it to two with a layup at 3:29.
-The Raptors went up by five on Siakam’s tip in with 2:06 to play.
+The Raptors went up by five on Siakam’s tip-in with 2:06 to play.

 Lopez made two free throws with 29.6 seconds to play, cutting the lead to three, but Milwaukee never had the ball within one possession in the closing minutes.
 Siakam made one free throw, and Leonard made two foul shots in the final seconds.